ScamBaitrix/DecoyCards/README.md

 Generate fake gift card codes to waste scammers' time.
 These codes look real but are completely fake and worthless.

+This would have been a website if I had the money to host one lmao

 **WARNING: These are FAKE codes only for scambaiting.
 Never try to redeem them on real websites.**

 ## Easy Setup